rocky-linux/documentation/docs/guides/email/02-basic-email-system.md

 * `dovecot.conf` is the main Dovecot configuration file.

   * Load other configuration files via `!include conf.d/*.conf`.
-  * The numeral prefix of the sub configuration file is to facilitate human understanding of its parsing order.
+  * The numeral prefix of the sub-configuration file facilitates human understanding of its parsing order.
-  * Due to historical reasons, some config files are still separate, which are typically named `*.conf.ext`.
+  * Due to historical reasons, some config files are still separate, typically named `*.conf.ext`.
   * In the configuration file, you can use variables divided into **Global variables** and **User variables**, starting with `%`.
 See [here](https://doc.dovecot.org/configuration_manual/config_file/config_variables/#config-variables).

 * `10-auth.conf`: Authentication configuration.